kamadorueda/four-shells/front/src/components/docs/Home.md

 The project structure is more or less the following:

+- `/back`: Backend server, written in Python, mostly in charge of rendering NixDB templates and handling CachIPFS related operations
 - `/cmd`: common commands to wrap developing operations
-- `/server`
-  - `/back`: Backend server, written in Python, mostly in charge of rendering NixDB templates and handling CachIPFS related operations
 - `/front`: Front-end server, written in Javascript and React, mostly in charge of rendering the web user interface
-  - `/public`: Static files, basically

 There are other _not very important_ folders that you can ignore for now:

-- `/bin`: a few executables
 - `/build`: build system functions and Nix expressions
-- `/client`: a CLI (work in progress)
 - `/infra`: Terraform files to describe the infrastructure

 ## Local environment